guyellis/http-status-check/README.md

 ##checksites.js config file

+The `samplesites.js` file is heavily commented and a good starting point.

 * `sites` - an array of sites that will be checked
   * `name` - any name that you want to give this site.
 This will be logged to the console with the status.
   * `expectedStatus` - the status that you expected this site to return, e.g. 200 or 301